Statistics Explained

 Highlights

-The lowest market penetration of the largest natural gas import and production company was 22 % in Ireland and 23 % in Czechia in 2021.
+The lowest market penetration of the largest natural gas import and production company was 22% in Ireland, in 2022, in Czechia and Greece it was 30 %.

 This article takes a look at the natural gas markets in the European Union (EU).
 It presents recent statistical data on market concentration.
-Specifically, it analyses the number of companies, the activities that bring natural gas to the national market by importing it or producing it (IMport and PROduction = IMPRO), and retail companies across EU Member States, Serbia, Montenegro, Türkiye, Bosnia and Herzegovina, North Macedonia, Kosovo*, Moldova and Georgia.
-For Denmark, Germany and the Netherlands the data is only partially available.
+Specifically, it analyses the number of companies that bring natural gas to the national market by importing it or producing it (IMport and PROduction = IMPRO) and retail companies across EU Member States, Bosnia and Herzegovina, Montenegro, Moldova, North Macedonia, Georgia, Serbia, Türkiye and Kosovo*.
+For Denmark, Germany, Malta and the Netherlands the data is only partially available.

-In 2021 the estimated number of main natural gas IMPRO companies (companies with a market share of 5 % or more) increased from 82 companies in 2020 to 90.
-The estimated total number of natural gas IMPRO companies in the EU, however, decreased by 38 compared with 2020.
+In 2022 the estimated number of main natural gas IMPRO companies (companies with a market share of 5 % or more) remained 87, the same number of companies reported in 2021, with slight fluctuations per country.
+The estimated total number of natural gas IMPRO companies in the EU, however, increased in 2022 by 69, compared with 2021.

 (*)This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo Declaration of Independence.